Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Systematic approach to fixing tests (read implementation, understand test, fix mismatch) is more efficient than trial and error
 - Implementing tests for new components before or alongside implementation ensures better coverage
 - Factory patterns simplify testing by allowing easy creation of different implementations
+- Keeping temporary fix scripts (like fix_*.py) can lead to clutter over time; clean them up once fixes are properly integrated
+- Regular project maintenance should include removing temporary scripts and duplicate files
+- When using symlinks (like bot → Trading_Bot), be aware that they create "duplicate" files in file listings but not on disk

 ## Technical Insights